 2. Brooklyn may be considered part of New York City but geographically it’s actually located on Long Island.3.
 Elvis served in the military during World War II.
 He departed for his 18-month service from the Brooklyn Army Terminal.

-6. On December 6, 1960, two airplanes collided in mid-air above Park Slope in what is known as the “Park Slope Plane Crash.
+6. On December 6, 1960, two airplanes collided in mid-air and one of the planes crashed in Park Slope in what is known as the “Park Slope Plane Crash.

 7. Brooklyn was once the “Coffee Capital.”
 By 1906, about 25 million pounds of coffee a month was roasted at the Arbuckle Brothers coffee factory on John Street.
 In fact, that’s likely more coffee than was roasted at any other building in the world at the time.